 Spencer holds a J.D. from the University of Toronto Faculty of Law, where he graduated as the gold medalist of his year, having achieved the highest standing in his graduating year, while also receiving a number of other awards for his academic achievement.
 During his time at law school, Spencer completed a certificate in Transnational Law at the Université de Genève in Geneva, Switzerland, attaining the second highest standing in the program.
 He also holds a B.A.
 (Hons.) from Queen’s University.

-AG Ontario v.
-Information and Privacy Commissioner, 2020 ONSC 5085 – Spencer appeared as counsel to the requester in successfully resisting this application for judicial review from the Information and Privacy Commissioner’s decision to order the release of the provincial government’s mandate letters.
+Ontario (Attorney General) v.
+Ontario (Information and Privacy Commissioner), 2022 ONCA 74 – Spencer appeared as counsel to the requester in successfully resisting this application for judicial review and appeal from the Information and Privacy Commissioner’s decision to order the publicly release of the provincial government’s mandate letters.

 R. v.
 July, 2020 ONCA 492 – Spencer appeared before the Ontario Court of Appeal and argued in favour of a heightened constitutional minimum standard for the police to obtain a search warrant to seize the text messages of a suspect.